mongoosastic/mongoosastic/README.md

 * `transform` - the function used to transform serialized document before indexing
 * `populate` - an Array of Mongoose populate options objects
 * `indexAutomatically` - allows indexing after model save to be disabled for when you need finer control over when documents are indexed.
 Defaults to true
 * `saveOnSynchronize` - triggers Mongoose save (and pre-save) method when synchronizing a collection/index.
-Defaults to false
+Defaults to true

 To have a model indexed into Elasticsearch simply add the plugin.